Texas Health Huguley Hospital Fort Worth South

-Texas Health Huguley Hospital Fort Worth South is a non-profit hospital campus in Burleson, Texas that is part of a joint venture company created by Adventist Health System and Texas Health Resources.
+Texas Health Huguley, Inc. (doing business as Texas Health Huguley Hospital Fort Worth South) is a non-profit hospital campus in Burleson, Texas, United States that is part of a joint venture company created by Adventist Health System and Texas Health Resources.
+The medical facility is a tertiary and psychiatric hospital that has multiple specialties.
+The hospital is designated a Level III trauma center by Texas Health and Human Services, and it is also a designated primary stroke center.